 - 2. Parents should never feel or be made to feel that a complaint made in a reasonable and appropriate way will be taken amiss or will reflect adversely on the student or his/her opportunities at the Academy.
 The Academy will try to investigate and try to resolve every complaint in a positive manner and will treat every complaint as an opportunity to improve our service. - 3.
 The Academy will try to respect the views of a complainant who indicates that he/she would have difficulty discussing a complaint with a particular member of staff.
 In these cases, it may be appropriate to refer the complainant to another staff member.
-Alternatively they may not feel this is necessary.
-Where the complaint concerns the Head, the complainant can be referred to the CEO. - 4.
+Alternatively they may not feel this is necessary. - 4.
 Similarly, if the member of staff directly involved feels too compromised to deal with a complaint, the Head may consider referring the complainant to another staff member.
 The member of staff may be more senior but does not have to be.
 The ability to consider the complaint objectively and impartially is crucial. - 5.
 Where the first approach is made to a governor, the next step would be to refer the complainant to the appropriate member of staff.
 Governors should not act unilaterally on an individual complaint outside the formal procedure or be involved at the early stages in case they are needed to sit on a panel at a later stage of the procedure. - 6.
-The member of staff hearing the complaint will ensure that a written or oral acknowledgement is provided to the complainant within 5 school days of receiving a complaint.
-The acknowledgement will give a brief explanation of the Academy's complaints procedure and will give a target date for providing a response to the complaint which should normally be within 10 school days.
-If the target cannot be met a letter should be written within 10 school days explaining the reason for the delay and providing a revised target date. - 7.
-The member of staff hearing the complaint will seek to meet or speak with all of the appropriate people in order to establish the facts relating to the complaint. - 8.
-Once all of the facts have been established the academy will then produce a written response to the complainant, or may wish to meet the complainant to discuss/resolve the matter directly. - 9.
-A written response should contain an outline of the complaint and a summary of the response to the complaint including the decision reached and the reasons for it.
+The member of staff hearing the complaint will ensure that a written or verbal response is provided to the complainant within 5 school days of receiving a complaint. - 7.
+If the complainant requires a written response this should contain an outline of the complaint and a summary of the response to the complaint including the decision reached and the reasons for it.
 Where appropriate this should also include what response the Academy will take to resolve the complaint.
-This may be by way of a general description e.g. 'Action taken within the Disciplinary Procedure. - 10.
-When the investigation has been concluded the complainant and the member of staff concerned will be informed in writing of the outcome.
-This may be to the effect that: - There is insufficient evidence to reach a conclusion, so the complaint cannot be upheld - The concern was not substantiated by the evidence - The concern was substantiated in part or in full.
-Some details may then be given of the action the Academy may be taking to review procedures etc. but details of the investigation or of any disciplinary procedures will not be released.
+This may be by way of a general description e.g. 'Action taken within the Disciplinary Procedure.
+This written response should also inform the complainant that should he/she wish the complaint to progress to the second stage of this procedure then he/she should send a written request stating this to the Head within 10 school days of receiving the response.